High Weald

 Programme summary

-• The Scheme is funded by Defra and will run for 3 years, ending in March 2024.
+• The Scheme is funded by Defra and will run until March 2025.

 • It is being operated locally by individual protected landscape teams.